 Also in 1966 the Branson High School football coach was looking for a summer job, and was hired to play the roll of the villainous Wash Gibbs.
 Gary Snadon played the role for 3 seasons during his off-time from coaching and teaching.
 After the Pirates enjoyed an undefeated football season, Gary knew it was the time to pursue other development opportunities in Branson.
 Through the years Gary and his wife Pat built and developed several properties, including Ride the Ducks, Roark Vacation Resort, the Ray Stevens Theatre, the Wayne Newton Theatre, the Polynesian Princess and several motels.
 When Mark Trimble called in 1985 to say he had decided to sell the historic homestead, the Snadon family jumped at the opportunity.

 The winter was a sad and dark time for everyone in the Shepherd family.
 As spring approached, it was Shane who took pencil to paper and started working on a way to save the show.
-With a limited schedule and some other changes, it was announced that the show would return for its 55th season in 2014.
+With a limited schedule and some other changes – and a huge leap of faith – it was announced that the show would return for its 55th season in 2014.